FlyHighest/Single-Camera-Training-ReID/README.md

 # Single Camera Training for Person Re-identification

 This repo includes the code for [Single Camera Training for Person Re-identification](https://arxiv.org/abs/1909.10848 ).
 In utils/loss.py, the proposed loss term, Multi-camera Negative Loss, is implemented in class DistanceLoss.
-We also provide training data (DukeSCT and MarketSCT in paper) information in duke_sct.txt and market_sct.txt.
+We also provide training data (Duke-SCT and Market-SCT in paper) information in duke_sct.txt and market_sct.txt.

 The code is based on [Cysu/open-reid](https://github.com/Cysu/open-reid).